One thing I realized while living in Thailand was how important it is to take … Read more

 Upon arrival in Ho Chi Minh City, ISEAA and TEAN staff will provide an Orientation to the city and university, introducing you to ISEAA Vietnam alumni to help jumpstart your in-country network.

-Enjoy a unique living experience developed to help facilitate cultural immersion on a daily basis by living off-campus in a modern student apartment complex with a Thai roommate.
-Each participant has their own room and shares a small common living area with their roommate.
-All roommates are Chiang Mai University students who are on hand to assist program participants assimilate into the new culture.
-Just a five-minute walk to campus, each apartment has built-in furniture, a walk-in closet, refrigerator, air conditioner, TV, bathroom and Internet.
+Just a five-minute walk to campus, each apartment has built-in furniture, a walk-in closet, refrigerator, air conditioner, TV, bathroom and WiFi.
 Within the complex you will find a lobby, meeting room, study room, fitness center and male/female swimming pools.
 Washers and dryers are also located in each apartment building and on the apartment grounds students can take advantage of convenience stores, restaurants, bakeries, laundry and ATM machines.
 The housing is located in a vibrant university area, with cool student cafés, awesome street food and restaurants all a short walk from your front door.

 Accommodation in Ho Chi Minh City is in guesthouses or apartments close to campus.
 Since Hoa Sen University is an urban campus, it provides a great opportunity to really experience everything the city has to offer.